“There is a book . . .” Ken Ham reminded Nye at their 2014 debate, and the Bible’s history is history we can trust.

-Several times during the recent Nye-Ham Debate, Ken Ham referred to history recorded in the Bible to answer questions Nye called “great mysteries.”
-Recent statements springing from the study of camel bones found in ancient copper mines south of the Dead Sea have challenged the historicity of the Bible.
-However, a closer look at the claims readily shows the Bible stands.
+Several times during the 2014 Nye-Ham Debate, Ken Ham referred to history recorded in the Bible to answer questions Nye called “great mysteries.”
+Statements springing from the study of camel bones found in ancient copper mines south of the Dead Sea have challenged the historicity of the Bible.
+However, a closer look at the claims readily shows that the Bible stands.

 Archaeologists claim camels weren’t domesticated in the Middle East until a millennium after the Bible records their use.
 God’s Word records Abraham had camels with him when he visited Egypt (Genesis 12:16)?
 That visit took place around 1900 BC.